bjornkihlberg/chezscheme-socket/README.md

 (send-string client "Hello, client!\n")

 ; Check if there is incoming information
-(receiving? client) ; Returns #t means receive-string will return immediately
+(receiving? client) ; Returns #t means receive will return immediately

-; Receive data on a socket with receive or receive-string.
+; Receive data on a socket.
 ; Note:
-;  receive returns a bytevector while receive-string returns a string.
-;  These procedures blocks the running thread until a message has been received.
+;  This procedure blocks the running thread until a message has been received.
-;  These procedures consumes data on a socket up to a number of bytes as ;  specified by the parameter chunk-size.
+;  receive consumes data on a socket up to a number of bytes as specified by the ;  parameter chunk-size.
 Default is 1024 bytes.
-If the message is ;  incomplete, invoke receive again to get the rest of the message or parameterize ;  chunk-size with a bigger number.
+If the message is incomplete, ;  invoke receive again to get the rest of the message or parameterize chunk-size ;  with a bigger number.
-(receive-string client)
+(receive client) ; returns a bytevector

 (close-socket client)